alpertunga-bile/prompt-generator-comfyui/README.md

 ![example_workflow_basic](https://github.com/alpertunga-bile/prompt-generator-comfyui/assets/76731692/544907ff-2a75-415a-912c-90dfb6959efb)

-- You can found the used models in [this link](https://drive.google.com/drive/folders/1c21kMH6FTaia5C8239okL3Q0wJnnWc1N?usp=share_link)
-  - [x] As a note, I am training the ```female_positive_v2``` model frequently.
-So the model you get may be changed in another day.
-If you are curious about the model:
-    - The model is using [distilgpt2](https://huggingface.co/distilgpt2) text generation model.
-    - It is trained with 700.000+ unique prompts.
-I try to update the dataset every day, but I don't add new prompts right away because I'm trying to make the model's learning curve reasonable.
-    - It's training loss is around 0.46 and validation loss is around 0.41 (I can't say the exact values because it is changing frequently).
-    - Train size is 0.9 and test size is 0.1.
-  - [ ] I am considering to train the [bloom model](https://huggingface.co/bigscience/bloom-560m) for to test the prompt generation with a bigger model.
 - For to use the model follow these steps:
   - Download the model and unzip to ```models/prompt_generators``` folder.
   - Click ```Refresh``` button in ComfyUI.